 Requires appropriate licenses or certifications to operate assigned types of vehicles or equipment.

 Experience operating heavy duty motorized equipment to include; small engine grounds equipment and garbage truck.

 Primary Purpose of Position

-Drives sanitation truck or other vehicle daily to collect and remove trash, recycles and non-recyclable waste materials from campus facilities and grounds.
-Schedules and ensures collection and removal of trash and debris immediately following major events or student activities along with timely completion and submission of associated work requests.
-Disposes of trash/debris within Guilford County at recycling sites, landfills sites or the incinerator and turns in appropriate receipts and other documentation.
-Operates and maintains other heavy motorized equipment (i.e., backhoe, chipper, street sweeper, farm tractor) as needed.
-Leads crews and provides assistance with grounds maintenance projects which includes the athletic arenas, moving and hauling, set up and break down for special events and activities.
-Uses grounds maintenance hand tools and other motorized equipment in the performance of same.
-Required to report for work during adverse weather to assist with emergency clean up (ice, snow storms).
+Drives sanitation truck and/or other vehicle daily to collect and remove trash, recyclables and non-recyclable waste materials from campus facilities and grounds.
+Collects and removes trash and debris immediately following major events or student activities as assigned.
+Disposes of trash/debris within Guilford County at recycling sites, landfill sites or the incinerator and turns in appropriate receipts and other documentation.
+Operates and maintain other heavy motorized equipment (i.e. backhoe, chipper, street sweeper, farm tractor) as assigned.
+Works along with crews providing assistance with grounds maintenance projects and the athletic arena, moving and hauling, set up and break down for special events an other activities.
+Uses grounds maintenance hand tools and other motorized equipment safely.
+Required to report for work during adverse weather to assist with emergency cleanup (ice, snow, storms).

-Maintains a valid North Carolina commercial driver’s license and submits to required random drug testing.
+Maintains valid NC commercial driver’s license and submits to required pre-employment and random drug testing.
+Pesticide license preferred.